4hmdhb/CPU-Design/README.md

 This project is done in Logisim.
-Copy this directory, run bash test.sh download_tools to download Venus and Logisim for this project.
+Copy this directory, run <mark>bash test.sh download_tools</mark> to download Venus and Logisim for this project.
-To open Logisim, run java -jar tools/logisim-evolution.jar.
+To open Logisim, run <mark>java -jar tools/logisim-evolution.jar</mark>